-As well as having a form tutor, who meets with them twice every day, pupils are also invited to choose two adults in school who they feel they relate to particularly well should they feel they would like to go and speak with someone at school, for support, advice or guidance in any way.
+As well as having a form tutor, pupils are invited to choose two adults in school who they feel they relate to particularly well should they feel they would like to go and speak with someone at school, for support, advice or guidance in any way.

 We remind pupils that we are all here to listen to them and help at any time, as well as to enjoy spending time chatting with them and sharing good news together.

 During Circle Time, children will sit in a circle or half circle with their teacher, the teacher will take the lead initially, and then allow the children to shape the learning.

 Circle time is a time to encourage positive group interactions with all the children.
 It can be used as a transition from one daily activity to the next, and has a clear structure.
 Circle time encourages positive classroom behaviours such as putting hands up to speak, taking turns and listening to everyone’s contributions.

 Learning to listen and confidence speaking

 Better problem-solving skills